mikkeGuan/active-app/README.md

 ## License
-This project is licensed under the MIT License -see the details here https://opensource.org/license/mit/
+This project is licensed under the MIT License -see the details in the LICENSE file

 ## Author
 **_Ruichao Guan_**